 Months of entry

-Course contentThe course aims to provide specialist knowledge in the field of urban conservation and preparation for professional practice within it.
-It combines the historical study of cities and conservation practice with an understanding of architecture, material culture and materials science to provide a multi-disciplinary grounding in an area of growing significance for planning, tourism and urban policy.
+The course combines the historical study of cities and conservation practice with an understanding of architecture, material culture and the principles of establishing heritage value to provide a multi-disciplinary grounding in an area of growing significance for planning, tourism and urban policy.

 Qualification and course duration